 Losing my father in 2007 drove me towards texture and innovative ways of working sculpturally with pulp, while having a child in 2019 deepened my connection to fabrics from domestic spaces and reawakened me to color.
-The two experiences were not opposite ends of a spectrum, but rather neighboring experiences in rawness and care.
-In both moments, the smallest gestures accumulate into microcosms that are universes unto themselves.
+The two experiences were not opposite ends of a spectrum, but rather neighbors in rawness and care.
+In a society that systemically undervalues caretaking and truncates time for care and grief, I look to the night sky in search of more generous increments of time while working with pulped fabrics to forefront transformative human experiences and invisible layers of care.

-My labor-intensive works serve as portals into elemental, shared human experiences such as birth, love, caretaking, illness, death, and grief.
+My practice builds on transformations set in motion by birth, love, caretaking, illness, death, and grief.
 I honor cycles of vulnerability and care by connecting intimate and personal moments to vast patterns and systems.
+The smallest moments, gestures, and fibers accumulate into microcosms that are universes unto themselves.

 Waning & Waxing